 - We are also nutritionists.
 (But not all nutritionists are Registered Dietitians.
 Check credentials.)

 - Dairy too.
-(Except vegans, of which there are a few).
+(Not vegans, of which there are quite a few).

 - We eat our vegetables.
 (Some stereotypes are true.)